alexanderenrique/alexanderenrique.github.io/src/coding/NEMO-MQTT-Plugin.md

 ## Work Log

+### 10/24/2025
+**Main Task:** Config page cleanup and testing fixes

+**Notes:**
+- Had too many projects on the brain lately, and this one just feels like a party trick so it went to the back burner.
+- Today I cleaned up the config page, there were lots of settings that were not needed
+  - Don't need to select which version of TLS, 1.2 is fine
+  - Less authentication options like username and password, only need the CA certificate
+- Making it so that is passe all the tests
+  - It was failing one of the redis test because it was connect to redis so it couldn't verify the retry logic, leading to a failed test.
+- Learned abut tests, and their purpose in software development.
+  - Tests are a way to verify that the code is working as expected
+  - can help you pin point what dependencies you need or where you're falling short

 ### 10/16/2025
+**Main Task:** TLS implementation and monitor page fixes

+**Notes:**
 - Got the TLS working and connecting, the certificate I generated was missing some key parts.
 - Had to learn a lot about how the whole TLS hadnshake occurse but that's ok because it's not restricted to MQTT, it's a general thing that happens in all network communication.
 - The TLS was working but then the monitor page wasn't getting the messages